Bylaws Were Last Updated on October 16, 2021

 Section III – MEETING OF OFFICERS

-Board members are required to meet on a monthly basis to review all administrative duties and set the strategic vision of the organization.
+Board members are advised to meet/chat on a monthly basis to review all administrative duties and set the strategic vision of the organization.
 No actions requiring club vote shall be implemented from these meetings without general membership approval.

 Article VI – FINANCIALS